vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

             Renames gobal js file to coffee'
 ```

-Let’s deploy and open our site on GitHub Pages to see if everyting works as expected.
-Nice!

 **Shell**

 ``` bash
 middleman deploy
 ```

+After deploying, open your site on GitHub Pages to see if everyting works as expected.
+Nice job!

 + ### Break